 Since I joined Young Nationals in 1986, I have been affiliated to, and a member of, the National Party.
 I do not regard National as always right, but it is the party which I believe gives me the greatest opportunity to achieve the New Zealand I want.

 As a volunteer, I established National's initial Internet presence in 1996 and have held various roles in the party up until 2005, including Deputy Regional Chair.
 I have three times been a temporary contractor to National HQ, helping out with the campaign in 1999, and also between staff appointments – in 2004 and 2007 for a total of ten months.
 I still help National HQ from time to time on data and IT issues.

 I am a former executive member of the International Young Democrat Union and have attended several meetings and conferences of both the IYDU and its parent organisation, the International Democrat Union.

 I worked in Parliament for almost eight years from July 1996 to March 2004.
 I initially worked as a media advisor to Ministerial Services when Jim Bolger was Prime Minister.
 I then had the rare privilege of working in the Prime Minister's Office for Jenny Shipley, and in the Office of the Leader of the Opposition for Jenny Shipley, bill english and Don Brash.

-I am a Fellow of Internet New Zealand Inc, member of Amnesty International, the Centre for Independent Studies, the Institute of Directors, the Australasian Study of Parliament Group, the National Press Club, the NZ National Party, the Telecommunications Users Association of New Zealand and the World Wildlife Fund.
+I am a Fellow of Internet New Zealand Inc, member of Amnesty International, the Centre for Independent Studies, the Institute of Directors (Chartered Member), the Australasian Study of Parliament Group, the National Press Club, the NZ National Party, the Telecommunications Users Association of New Zealand and the World Wildlife Fund.
 I was also a trustee of the Free Speech Coalition which fought the Electoral Finance Bill and Act in 2007 and 2008.
-I am also a member of the Change the Flag campaign.
+I was also a member of the Change the Flag campaign.

-I am also a Director (and Chair) of the (.nz) Domain Name Commission Ltd, DPF Group Ltd and Curia Market Research Ltd.
+I am a Director of DPF Group Ltd and Curia Market Research Ltd.